 - 5+ mbps internet speed: We recommend at least 5 mbps upload speed to live stream.
 Here’s the quickest way to find your speed.

 Note: This tutorial shows how to use Proclaim with OBS to stream with any platform (YouTube, Facebook, Vimeo, etc.).
-If you have specific questions about your setup, please contact the Church Support Center.
+If you have specific questions about your setup, please contact support.

 2. Set Up Proclaim and go On Air.